brendanhasz/probflow/docs/examples/neural_linear.rst

 we'll end up with a calibration curve which goes along the identity line from (0, 0) to (1, 1).

-Then, the expected calibration error is just a metric of how far our model's calibration deviates from the ideal calibration curve (i.e., what the calibration curve would be if the model were perfectly calibrated - the identity line).
-Check out the docs for :meth:`.ContinuousModel.expected_calibration_error` for a more formal definition.
+Then, the mean squared calibration error is just a metric of how far our model's calibration deviates from the ideal calibration curve (i.e., what the calibration curve would be if the model were perfectly calibrated - the identity line).
+Check out the docs for :meth:`.ContinuousModel.calibration_metric` for a more formal definition (and for other calibration metrics we could have used).

-ProbFlow's :class:`.ContinuousModel` class has methods to compute both the calibration curve and the expected calibration error.
+ProbFlow's :class:`.ContinuousModel` class has methods to compute both the calibration curve and various calibration metrics.
 So, all we need to do to view the calibration curve is:

 .. code-block:: python3